|1||Dadri, Uttar Pradesh|

 |3||Sector, Uttar Pradesh|

 |5||Greater Noida, Uttar Pradesh|

 |8||Karol Bagh, Delhi|

 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Patiala air is currently 2.9 times above the WHO annual air quality guideline value
+PM2.5 concentration in Patiala is currently 15.2 times the WHO annual air quality guideline value

 Unhealthy 164 US AQI